GrahamHannington/bigas/README.md

 -   Allow other built-in fonts.
 Not just either: (a) use the built-in browser "sans-serif" font or (b) load an external Google font.

--   Convert the JavaScript into a reusable module with functions.
-For example:
-    -   Trigger the current default behavior by calling, say: `BigAs.elementByIdFromURLParams('svg')`
-    -   Apply formatting to multiple SVG elements: `BigAs.elementsByClassName('bigas')`

 -   Get my head around "full-screen" browser mode in Safari on iOS/iPadOS